symfony/symfony-docs/doctrine/events.rst

         }
     }

-If you're using the :ref:`default services.yaml configuration <service-container-services-load-example>` and DoctrineBundle 2.1 (released May 25, 2020) or newer, this example will already work!
+If you are using the :ref:`default services.yaml configuration <service-container-services-load-example>` and DoctrineBundle 2.1 (released May 25, 2020) or newer, this example will already work!
 Otherwise, :ref:`create a service <service-container-creating-service>` for this subscriber and :doc:`tag it </service_container/tags>` with ``doctrine.event_subscriber``.